PostHog/posthog.com/contents/blog/remember-to-like-it.md

 category: CEO diaries
 ---

-I shouldn't be embarassed to admit that I have an exec coach, but here we are.
+I shouldn't be embarrassed to admit that I have an exec coach, but here we are.

 After a few months of a call every couple of weeks, my cofounder and I were in San Francisco so we met our coach together for dinner.
 The restaurant was dark and expensive.
 We weren't sure who was going to get the bill.